Get

 • $400–$600

-The only surefire way to get a purebred Thai Bangkaew is to get one from a breeder.
-They aren’t the most popular dog to breed though, so you might have to work to track one down.
+The only surefire way to get a purebred Thai Bangkaew is from a breeder.
+They aren’t the most popular dog to breed, so you might have to work to track one down.
 When shopping from a breeder, get thorough background checks and a family history.
-This is especially necessary considering the Thai Bangkaew is not an AKC-recognized breed.
+This is especially necessary, considering the Thai Bangkaew is not an AKC-recognized breed.
+The AKC lists reputable breeders for most purebred dogs, but it currently does not have any Thai Bangkaew breeders listed.

 Initial Setup and Supplies